elvinos/AppDesignReport/LatestBuild/ReportSections/sectionbuild.md

 ## Team achievements

-Teamwork always has its advantages and disadvantages.
-The IXN team had to face some issues related to the background knowledge, the workload division and the different culture of its team members.
-There have been times of disagreement between team members, however, through open minded discussion, honesty and respect every individual gained experience and skills from the creation of the website and cooperating with other people.
+Teamwork presented several advantages and disadvantages.
+The IXN team faced a few challenges concerning background knowledge, workload division and the different culture of its team members.
+There were times of disagreement between team members, however, through open-minded discussion, honesty, cooperation and respect every individual gained valuable experience and new skills throughout the development of the website.

-The team was happy with the results obtained with the website, some gains in the quality of the website could have been obtained by having access to some costly design, implementation and testing tools.
-However, the team was proud of demonstrating that, even with a very limited budget, effort and determination can make up for not having full access to all the latest tools and platforms.
+While additional technical features and subtle design improvements may have been possible with additional time, the final overall look and functionality of the site were satisfactory given the module constraints.
+Overall, the team was happy with the final result of the IXN website.

 ## Critical Evaluation & Future Development

-The project was highly design focused.
-Therefore, the team tried hard to make it attractive, simple to use and professional with the latest tools and devices available at this day and age.
-However, in a few years’ time even all the effort put in by the team will result outdated, obsolete and the website would loose its efficacy \cite{g8} .
-The role of the next teams working on the IXN website will, therefore, be to build upon the foundations that have been created by updating and continuously rejuvenating the website.
-A task besides the design features of the website that future teams will have to take into account is to improve Azure server stability, to avoid occasional redirect errors that the website is currently facing.
+The project was highly design-focused.
+Therefore, the team worked tirelessly to make the site attractive, simple-to-use and polished.
+However, site maintenance is crucial for the continued efficacy of the site.\cite{g8} The role of future developers working on the IXN website will, therefore, be to build upon the foundations that have already been created.
+Some points of focus could be:

+- Improving/expanding site content: Continuously updating the latest projects, news, and events
+- Improving/expanding upon the WordPress Admin Panel: Optimizing the panel to exact admin specifications
+- Simplifying the post-adding method: Make adding new project, news and events posts more intuitive
+- Improve site speeds and performance: Optimize Azure server configuration and site file optimization (minifying CSS, JS etc.) to avoid current occasional redirect errors.
+Use Google site speed checks to find weaknesses in current performance
+- Improved search optimisation: Use of plugins (eg: YOAST)
+- Improved data analytics: Connect to client's Google analytics account
+- Further improvements based on more thorough user-testing: Evaluate user response to current site through exhaustive user-based testing to make a more data-driven site design and functionality

 Moreover, the additional and less requested requirements of the “Could” section of the MoSCoW can be taken consideration and implemented.
-A commented version of the “Could” portion, explaining how the features can be realized, is present below:
+A commented version of the “Could” portion, explaining how the features can be realised, is present below:

 \begin{figure}[H]
       \centering